hapax/hapax.github.io/assets/benford.md

 [wisdom of the crowd](https://hapax.github.io/physics/mathematics/statistics/crowd/), also called "diversity of prediction".
-The individual errors from a broad spread of guesses tend to cancel each other out, lead to a better-behaved average, though in this case in logarithmic space.
+The individual errors from a broad spread of guesses tend to cancel each other out, leading to a better-behaved average, though in this case in logarithmic space.

-In general, we only expect Fermi estimates to work for numbers which are the product of many factors, since we our estimates by splitting into subestimates and multiplying together.
+In general, we only expect Fermi estimates to work for numbers which are the product of many factors.
+But this is precisely the sorts of things we use Fermi estimates for!
 In a sense, the problem domain naturally leads to logarithmic uniformity.
 Incidentally, I've talked about "uniformity", but the geometric mean